Published in

 About the Artist: Fra Angelico.

-Born as Guido, Fra Angelico, the Dominican Friar, was born in 1387 at Vicchio near Florence.
+Born as Guido, Fra Angelico, the Dominican friar, was born in 1387 at Vicchio, near Florence.
 Before we read anything about the artist, you must know that we really don’t know anything about him.
-For instance, we are unaware of his birth date (not year), home, and father’s name.
 There is a vast gap of at least twenty years, which lies in the shadows.
 Whatever we know about him is through a brief account of Vasari and then his commissions.

-One of the first works in his paintings was a panel in the Certosa of Florence, placed in the principal chapel, where Father painted the Madonna with the Child in her arms and beautiful angels at her feet.
-Beloved for his merits, this father was accompanied by his brother, Benedetto, to reach the convent and seek a religious life.
-As I previously stated, we don’t know about his earlier life.
-So what remains for the study is his artworks.
+One of the first works he painted was a panel in the Certosa of Florence, placed in the principal chapel, where he painted the Madonna with a child in her arms and beautiful angels at her feet.
+Beloved for his merits, he was accompanied by his brother, Benedetto, to reach the convent and seek a religious life.
+The artist had no records of the time, which mentions his profession as a painter, until many years later.
+It was in 1432 that he was commissioned for the Annunciation.
+In 1433, at Florence, he was called to paint a large altarpiece for which Lorenzo Ghiberti designed the marble frame.

 Fra Angelico, Madonna and Child between St Dominic and St Catherine of Alexandria